 Following the Mississippi 2020 elections, where voters overwhelmingly approved Initiative 65 that would have legalized medical cannabis, there were projections regarding the estimated demand for medical marijuana.
 In one of such forecasts by New Frontier Data, Mississippi was reported to have a population of 3 million and an estimated 263,000 marijuana consumers.
-The report projected that Mississippi would make an estimated $6m annual sales from medical cannabis in the first year of legalization.
-It further forecasted $21.1m, $41.1m, and $66m, for the second, third, and fourth year of an operational market, respectively, in annual sales of medical marijuana.
+The report projected that Mississippi would make an estimated $6 million annual sales from medical cannabis in the first year of legalization.
+It further forecasted $21.1 million, $41.1 million, and $66 million, for the second, third, and fourth year of an operational market, respectively, in annual sales of medical marijuana.

 Had Initiative 65, a bill to legalize medical marijuana, approved by Mississippian voters, not been invalidated by the state's Supreme Court in May 2021, it would go into effect by August 2021.
 Typically, the Initiative did not earmark a tax for medical patients.
 Generally, Mississippi sales tax law provides a complete tax exemption for the sale of prescription drugs, and medical marijuana is one of such.
 However, Initiative 65 stipulated a 7% user fee on the final sale of medical cannabis paid by purchasers.
 This amount would not exceed state sales tax.